```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 Under 25 WPM

-You may still be looking at the keyboard or typing with a few fingers.
+You may still be looking at the keyboard or typing with only a few fingers.

 Below average